mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/SPI/SPI_TwoBoards_FullDuplex_DMA/readme.txt

 @par Example Description

-This example shows how to ensure SPI data buffer transmission and reception in DMA mode.
-The example is based on the STM32F0xx SPI LL API.
-Peripheral initialization is done using LL unitary services functions for optimization purpose (performance and size).
+Data buffer transmission and reception via SPI using DMA mode.
+This example is based on the STM32F0xx SPI LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 The communication is done with 2 boards through SPI.
    _________________________                        _________________________